Serenacula/astro-portfolio/src/markdown/projects/used-and-loved.md

 type: "project"
 features: ["javascript", "typescript", "neo4j", "jest", "docker", "bullmq"]
 posted: true
 description: "This was a 3 month project working for a startup.
-My job involved building the webscraper and database input for the website, which was then shown in a search engine for used goods."
+I built the webscraper and database input for the website, which was then shown in a search engine for used goods."
 ---

 This job was for a search engine that specialised in used goods.
 My job was primarily working in the backend with typescript, and involved building out the webscraper.
 This scraper would scan a list of websites (with permission from the owners) for second-hand products, and then import them into the database.